Edith Renfrow Smith: Siblings

-Eldest sibling Helen Renfrow Lemme (1904–1968) became a celebrated educator and civil rights advocate in Iowa City, Iowa.
+Renfrow's eldest sibling, Helen Renfrow Lemme, became a celebrated educator and civil rights advocate in Iowa City, Iowa.
 The Helen Lemme Elementary School in Iowa City is named in her honor.
 She is also among those listed on the Grinnell High School Alumni Hall of Fame.

-Alice Renfrow (1906–1997) attended Hampton University and went on to a career at the Library of Congress.
+Alice Renfrow attended Hampton University and went on to a career at the Library of Congress.

-Rudolph Renfrow (1907–1972) graduated as valedictorian of his class at Hampton and was a part of the New Negro Alliance in Washington, D.C. in the 1930s.
+Rudolph Renfrow graduated as valedictorian of his class at Hampton and was a part of the New Negro Alliance in Washington, D.C. in the 1930s.

-Evanel Renfrow (1908–1994) received a bachelor's degree and master's degree in nutrition from the University of Iowa.
+Evanel Renfrow received a bachelor's degree and master's degree in nutrition from the University of Iowa.
 She became a professor at Savannah State University.

-The youngest, Paul Renfrow (1916–1974), served in the US Army during World War II and was part of the D-Day invasion, reaching the rank of Master Sergeant before his discharge.
+The youngest, Paul Renfrow, served in the US Army during World War II and was part of the D-Day invasion, reaching the rank of Master Sergeant before his discharge.
 He attended optician school and practiced in Washington, D.C.

 Education

 Education was a priority in the Renfrow family, and all the children attended college and later had careers.
-Edith, like most of the other Renfrow children, completed her public school education in Grinnell.
+Like most of her siblings, Edith Renfrow completed her public school education in Grinnell.
 She was the only one to stay in town and attend Grinnell College.
 She graduated in 1937 with a major in psychology and a minor in economics.
 She was the first African American woman to graduate from Grinnell College.

-A student during the depression, she worked a number of campus jobs and lived and ate her meals at home to save money.
+A student during the Depression, she worked a number of campus jobs and lived and ate her meals at home to save money.
 Despite the living arrangement, she was able to participate in the campus community.
 In a 2007 article in the Grinnell Magazine, she is quoted as saying "That was a wonderful experience.
 I was just part of the group, and I enjoyed all the group activities that we had at Grinnell."
 She attended dances and dinners along with the other female students.
 She also played sports, including basketball and field hockey.

 Career

-After college, Edith moved to Chicago in search of work.
+After college, Renfrow moved to Chicago in search of work.
 There she worked at the YWCA and later the University of Chicago.
-In Chicago she met Henry T. Smith and on May 25, 1940, the couple was married in the Renfrow home in Grinnell.
-They had two daughters, Virginia and Alice.
+She met her husband, Henry T. Smith, in Chicago, and they married in 1940.
 She earned her teaching license and taught in the Chicago school system for 21 years.
-She is a member of the Black Educator Hall of Fame.
+She was a member of the Black Educator Hall of Fame.
 After retirement in 1976, she started to volunteer regularly at Goodwill and the Art Institute of Chicago, something she continued into her nineties.